kvloginov/roam-right/README.md

-# Pleasant Routes
+# RoamVibe

 A mobile-friendly web application that helps users discover and share pleasant walking routes in their city.

 ## Overview

-Pleasant Routes is a community-driven platform where users can:
+RoamVibe is a community-driven platform where users can:
 - Draw and rate specific street segments along their walking routes
 - Share their favorite walking paths with others
 - Discover pleasant routes recommended by the community